tonyYSaliba/Software-Fault-Injector/README.md

 3- if you choose 2:
 Enter the name of function `tester`

-1- Then Enter the injection type: you have 3 options: opcode, date, register
+1- Then Enter the injection type, you have 3 options: **opcode, date, register**

 2- Enter the number of error injections to be performed